-I have made these a good few times now to work out what I like best, and to be honest… they’re basically a carbon copy of my Fruit Scones, but swapped over.
-Add in a little more fresh lemon juice, a little lemon zest, and some fresh blueberries… and you’re on to a winner.
+I have made these a good few times now to work out what I like best, and to be honest… they’re basically a carbon copy of my fruit scones, but swapped over.
+Add in a little more fresh lemon juice, or a little lemon zest, and some fresh blueberries… and you’re on to a winner.

 I have tried this recipe with frozen blueberries, and it got a little messy.
 I did use a few too many frozen blueberries, which might have contributed to the issue.
 Even when I reduced them, when I was kneading them into the dough, I found it was just creating so much moisture in the dough itself, and I hadn’t even baked them yet.

-You can obviously give the frozen blueberries a go, and you will probably have much more luck than me… but I just preferred the fresh.
-You don’t want to out looooads into it, otherwise you’ll have a moisture issue.
+You can obviously give the frozen blueberries a go, and you will probably have much more luck than me… but I just preferred the fresh ones.
+You don’t want to put loads into it, otherwise, you’ll have a moisture issue.
 I found the 150g of fresh blueberries to be perfect!

-I decided to serve my Lemon & Blueberry Scones with some of my Homemade Lemon Curd, and a massive dollop of Rodda’s Clotted Cream.
+I decided to serve my lemon & blueberry scones with some of my homemade lemon curd, and a massive dollop of clotted cream.
 Honestly?
-You can NOT beat Rodda’s.
-It’s made in Cornwall, and it just has the most wonderful taste in the world.
-I would happily top all of scones and pudding and everything with Rodda’s clotted cream if it was acceptable.
+You can NOT beat clotted cream.
+It’s often made in Cornwall, and it just has the most wonderful taste in the world.
+I would happily top all of the scones and pudding and everything with clotted cream if it was acceptable.

-You could use Blueberry Jam on top, which I have also done, alongside the clotted cream, and it was INCREDIBLE.
-However, I was in a bit more of a Lemon Mood when I made these particular ones that I decided to photograph – lemon overload?!
+You could use blueberry jam on top, which I have also done, alongside the clotted cream, and it was INCREDIBLE.
+However, I was in a bit more of a lemon mood when I made these particular ones that I decided to photograph – lemon overload?!
 Oh, I think so.

-Out of the batch you don’t get ~loads~ of scones, but as a relatively small family, about 7-8 decent sized scones is the best.
+Out of the batch, you don’t get ~loads~ of scones, but as a relatively small family, about 7-8 decent-sized scones are the best.
 You can make smaller ones, or even just make a large batch of dough, and score it into triangles (like they do in America mainly) but whatever.
 Scones are scones, and I LOVE these ones.
-Enjoy!

 Lemon Blueberry Scones

-- Preheat your oven to 220C/200C Fan, and place a lined tray in the oven to preheat.
+- Preheat your oven to 220ºc/200ºfan, and place a lined tray in the oven to preheat.

 - Tip the self-raising flour, sea salt, baking powder, and cold and cubed unsalted butter into a food processor and pulse until the mixture resembles bread crumbs.

-- Pour the mixture into a large bowl, and stir in the sugar.
+- Pour the mixture into a large bowl, and stir in the caster sugar.

 - Alternatively, you can cut the cold butter into small cubes, and rub the mixture together between your fingers to get the breadcrumb texture if you don't have a food processor

-- Heat the Milk in the microwave or on the hob so it becomes warm, but not hot.
+- Heat the full-fat milk in the microwave or on the hob so it becomes warm, but not hot.
 I usually heat it for about 30-40 seconds in the microwave.

 - Sprinkle some extra flour onto the work surface, and turn the dough out onto it and gently roll it out, or press it down, to be about 4/5cm thick.